St. James' Church, Antwerp: Burials

 In the 16th, 17th and 18th century St. James' Church was the parish church of Antwerp's prominent citizens, several of whom built private burial chapels in the church.
-In the church numerous important gravestones are still inside, most belonging to the nobility.
-There are more than 1300 graves inside the church, and dates of burials of more than 4500 persons.
-Some graves are of very high quality, famous is the grave of Francisco Marcos de Velasco made by Pieter Scheemaeckers, Ludovicus van Anthoine made by Willem Ignatius Kerricx and Henrica Carolina Adriana Josepha van Cornelissen and Eugenia Catherina van Ertborn both sculpted in marble by Guillaume Geefs.

-The most famous is that of Antwerp's renowned painter Peter Paul Rubens, completed five years after his death in 1640.
+There are more than 1,300 graves in the church.
+Tomb monuments and epitaphs are found throughout the church.
+Some are very elaborate such as the funeral monument of Francisco Marcos de Velasco made by Pieter Scheemaeckers the epitaph for Ludovicus van Anthoine made by Willem Ignatius Kerricx and the tombs of Henrica Carolina Adriana Josepha van Cornelissen and Eugenia Catherina van Ertborn sculpted in marble by Guillaume Geefs.
+The most famous grave is that of Antwerp's renowned painter Peter Paul Rubens, completed five years after his death in 1640.
 The painting above Rubens' tomb is by the master himself.